-Past participants recommend that you become a part of the Erasmus Student Network (ESN), which you can join even before you arrive on campus.
+Past participants recommend that you become a part of the Erasmus Student Network (ESN), which is through BME.
+You can join even before you arrive on campus.
 Membership will cost about \$25 and will entitle you to a free SIM card and other discounts.
 ESN coordinates trips to various locales in and around Hungary.
 They also offer a mentoring system that links native Hungarian mentors to foreign students.
+It is recommended that you NOT join the 'Erasmus Life Budapest' Facebook group or pay their membership fee.
+They are an unofficial, profit-oriented private group but you will likely be bombarded with emails from this group at the beginning of the semester.